parsiya/parsiya.net/content/post/2020/2020-05-01-quieter-burp-history/index.markdown

 * `.*visualstudio\\.com`

 ## Adding Authentication Domains
-As I have explained in [Burp Should Not Capture Corporate Credentials] ({{< relref "/post/2019/2019-10-13-quality-of-life-burp/index.markdown#burp-should-not-capture-corporate-credentials" >}}
+As I have explained in
+{{< xref path="/post/2019/2019-10-13-quality-of-life-burp/"
+    text="Burp Should Not Capture Corporate Credentials"
+    anchor="burp-should-not-capture-corporate-credentials" >}},
-"Burp Should Not Capture Corporate Credentials"), you do not want to capture login credentials or other sensitive info in your Burp projects.
+you do not want to capture login credentials or other sensitive info in your Burp projects.

 Discover these endpoints for your organization and then add them to the pass through section.
 For example, `auth.example.net` or Okta `example.okta.com`.